Skip to content

 $ # the config is specified after

-$ uv run myapp.py --port 6006 --config config.yaml
+$ uv run myapp.py --port 6006 --config postgres.yaml

-DBConfig(host='example.com', port=6006, schema_name='mydb')
+PostgreSQLConfig(host='example.com', port=6006, schema_name='mydb')

 The configuration file specified by the environment has a lower priority than configuration files specified from the command line:

-$ MYAPP_CONFIG=./config.yaml uv run myapp.py --config config_no_schema.yaml
+$ MYAPP_CONFIG=postgres.yaml uv run myapp.py --config postgres_no_schema.yaml

 Only a single configuration file can be specified from the environment (via <ENVPREFIX>CONFIG), so there is nothing to be said about precedence here.